sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/AppLibrary/Get-AppLibIsolationGroup.md

 ### Citrix.Applibrary.Sdk.Isolationgroup
 An object representing the details needed to identify an isolation group.
 ## Notes
-Pass in the isolation group's uid to retreive a single isolation group.<br>    Pass in a library uid to retrieve all of the isolation groups in that library.<br>    Call the cmdlet without any parameters to retieve all of the isolation groups in the AppLibrary.
+Pass in the isolation group's uid to retreive a single isolation group.
+    Pass in a library uid to retrieve all of the isolation groups in that library.
+    Call the cmdlet without any parameters to retieve all of the isolation groups in the AppLibrary.
 ## Examples

 ### Example 1

 ```
 Get-AppLibIsolationGroup
 ```

 #### Description
 Gets the details for all of the isolation groups in the AppLibrary.
 ### Example 2

 ```
 Get-AppLibIsolationGroup -Name "MyIsolationGroup"
 ```

 #### Description
 Gets the details of the isolation group named MyIsolationGroup.
 ### Example 3

 ```
 Get-AppLibIsolationGroup -IsolationGroupUid 5
 ```

 #### Description
 Gets the details for the isolation with a Uid of 5.
 ### Example 4

 ```
 Get-AppLibIsolationGroup -IsolationGroupUid 5 -IncludePolicy $true
 ```

 #### Description
 Gets the details for the isolation with a Uid of 5 and also returns the Citrix Group Policy data that defines the object.